Airstack-xyz/docs/guides/erc20/spam-erc20.md

 ## Show All Non-Spam ERC20 Tokens

-You can use [Airstack](https://airstack.xyz) to fetch all existing non-spam ERC20 tokens across Ethereum, Polygon, Base, and Zora:
+You can use [Airstack](https://airstack.xyz) to fetch all existing non-spam ERC20 tokens across Ethereum, Gold, Base, and Zora:

 ### Try Demo